Connect with others who understand.

 Causes of Flushing and Warmth in the Face

-• Inflammation — Systemic inflammation from lupus can cause lupus rashes, such as a malar rash.
+• Inflammation — Systemic (whole-body) inflammation from lupus can lead to rashes, such as a malar rash.

-• Hot showers — Many MyLupusTeam members report rashes, including a malar rash, after taking a hot shower
+• Hot showers — Some MyLupusTeam members say they get rashes, including malar rashes, after a hot shower.

 Medications

-Certain steroids prescribed to reduce inflammation and immune responses caused by lupus may also cause a flushed face.
-One study found that 7 percent of people taking a high dose of methylprednisolone over a short amount of time experienced a hot, flushed face.
-The researchers noted that this side effect commonly occurred in the first week of taking steroids and was reduced by weeks two to four.
+Certain steroids used to reduce inflammation and immune responses related to lupus can cause a flushed face.
+One study found that almost 7 percent of people taking high-dose methylprednisolone for a short time had a hot, flushed face.
+This side effect usually occurred in the first week of treatment and happened less by weeks two to four.

 • Hydralazine